Image Quality Factors

 Additional issues with SNR also arise when predicting how an ADAS camera system will perform using an SNR value.
 The SNR drops, for instance, do not account for other elements in the scene, such as fog or dust between the camera and the object(s).

 The development of CTA is a result of SNR being an inadequate performance measurement for the automotive industry.
 Unlike SNR, CTA directly links the system under test and can describe its performance regardless of the natural conditions.
-CDP can also provide an overview of multiple image quality components using the same metric.
+CTA can also provide an overview of multiple image quality components using the same metric.

 Numerous tests are currently underway to support CDP/CTA as an internationally recognized test procedure for automotive camera systems.